Scotland beat Nepal by three wickets in Namibia

 |Scorecard

-Scotland secured their second Cricket World Cup League 2 win inside four days with a three-wicket defeat of Nepal in Namibia.
+Scotland claimed their second Cricket World Cup League 2 win inside four days with a three-wicket defeat of Nepal in Namibia.

-Nepal batted first and were 137 all out, with Chris Sole taking three wickets.
+Nepal batted first and were 137 all out, with Chris Sole taking an impressive 3-12.

-Chris McBride top scored for Shane Burger's side with 43 with Brandon McMullen contributing 32 and Michael Leask a further 22.
+Chris McBride then top scored for Shane Burger's side with 43, with Brandon McMullen contributing 32 and Michael Leask a further 22.

 The Scots continue the tri-nation series against Namibia on Monday.

-The Scots opened with a four-wicket win over the hosts Namibia on Thursday and conclude against Nepal this coming Thursday.
+They opened with a four-wicket win over the hosts Namibia on Thursday and conclude against Nepal this Thursday.